"The Wonderful World

 Shadow Puppetry Programming

-As we reflect upon this challenging year, and look forward to the coming year with hope, Firelight is proud to offer a menu of program offerings that help us think about, appreciate, and safeguard the "wonderful world" in which we live.
+As we reflect upon these challenging years, and look forward to the coming years with hope, Firelight is proud to offer a menu of program offerings that help us think about, appreciate, and safeguard the "wonderful world" in which we live.

 Shadow puppetry is an age-old art form that features the shadows of two-dimensional puppets cast upon a backlit screen.
 With its bold shapes, vivid colors, and dramatic movement, it’s a magical, engaging medium that powerfully lends itself to exploring the beauty and splendor of the natural world.

 From assembly programs, single-session workshops, multi-session residencies, and even professional development workshops, Firelight can help you experience anew the wonder of our world and our unique place within it.

 Consider Designating “Wonderful World” as a School-Wide Theme

 Imagine the possibilities: different grade levels focusing on shadow puppetry explorations inspired by curricular connections to “What a Wonderful World!”
 Culminating with school-wide sharings, both formal and informal.
 Curricular connections include:

 -The Natural World